bbglab/oncodrive3d/docs/input_output.md

 - The file should include all possible transcripts for each mutation without filtering.
 - The `--o3d_transcripts` and `--use_input_symbols` flags must be included when running the `oncodrive3d run` command to ensure proper processing and transcript matching with Oncodrive3D's pre-built datasets.

-If the VEP output includes header lines starting with ## (commonly found in the VEP output format), it is recommended to remove these lines to ensure compatibility with Oncodrive3D and other downstream tools.
-You can do this with the following command:

 ---

 > [!WARNING]